pycom/pycom-micropython-sigfox/libloragw/readme.md

 Please *do not* include that module directly into your application.

-**/!\ Warning** Accessing the Lora gateway register array without the checks and safety provided by the functions in loragw_reg is not recommended.
+**/!\ Warning** Accessing the LoRa concentrator register array without the checks and safety provided by the functions in loragw_reg is not recommended.

 ### 2.4. loragw_aux ###

 This module contains a single host-dependant function wait_ms to pause for a defined amount of milliseconds.

-The procedure to start and configure the Lora gateway hardware contained in the loragw_hal module requires to wait for several milliseconds at certain steps, typically to allow for supply voltages or clocks to stabilize after been switched on.
+The procedure to start and configure the LoRa concentrator hardware contained in the loragw_hal module requires to wait for several milliseconds at certain steps, typically to allow for supply voltages or clocks to stabilize after been switched on.

 An accuracy of 1 ms or less is ideal.